magdazelena/hyf-databases/README.md

 - `updated_at = CURRENT_TIMESTAMP` → current UTC time (e.g., `2025-07-10 07:30:00` if your timezone is UTC+2)

-# Database Fundamentals for Aspiring Full Stack Developers

-(...previous content...)

----

-# Security and NoSQL Basics
+# Security

 ## 31. SQL Injection

-* A way hackers trick SQL into running bad commands.
+* A way "hackers" trick SQL into running bad commands.
 * Happens when you put user input directly into SQL queries.

-### 1. How a hacker can input a bad command
+### 1. How a "hacker" can input a bad command

 Imagine a login form in HTML: